 Make sure you order some “patatas bravas” and make reservations before you head out.
 If you like freshly baked pastries and bread, you can stay at the centrally located Hotel Praktik Bakery.
 The bakery is on ground level with the hotel above.

 I am really just scratching the surface at what there is to see and do in Spain without mentioning the great museums, city parks, art and other great attractions you can take advantage of during your trip.

 Hotel Barceló Raval

-I know, this is hardly a secret – Barcelona is amaaaaaaaazing!
-Also about 10 million people know that and visit every year, but most seem to follow the usual Rambla/Gaudi/Gothic Quarter circuit.
+I know, this is hardly a secret but Barcelona is amazing!
+About 10 million people know that and visit every year, but most seem to follow the usual Rambla/Gaudi/Gothic Quarter circuit.

 I asked some of my Barna friends to recommend a place and I followed their directions.
-Some of my favourite Barcelona insider tips included watching the sunset from the Carmel Bunkers and from the rooftop of Barcelò Hotel Raval, visiting Torre Bellesguard, one of Gaudì’s least visited works and the Parc del Laberint.
-We enjoyed staying at OK Apartment, an apartment not far from Gracia, which also happens to be one of our favourite neighbourhoods in town!
+Some of my favorite Barcelona insider tips included watching the sunset from the Carmel Bunkers and from the rooftop of Barcelò Hotel Raval, visiting Torre Bellesguard, one of Gaudì’s least visited works and the Parc del Laberint.
+We enjoyed staying at OK Apartment, an apartment not far from Gracia, which also happens to be one of our favorite neighborhoods in town!

 Top Thing To Do in Barcelona: Palau de Musica

 I have a soft spot for the Spanish region of Girona.
 The Pyrenees Mountains welcome hikers and winter sports enthusiasts while the Mediterranean’s cozy coves attract the beach-loving crowd.
 However, the charming medieval villages of Girona are what make this area my favorite place in Spain.